 In it’s own essence graffiti and hand lettering are practically the same thing – if we talk about working on paper.

-Graffiti is an art form that it’s mainly performed on vertical surfaces with spray paint cans.
+Graffiti is an art form that it’s mainly performed on vertical surfaces (like walls) with spray paint cans.

 However, when you are drawing a graffiti sketch on paper you still use a pencil, eraser, various markers etc.